yoyofyrah/yoyofyrah/README.md

 # Hey there! 👋🏾

 Welcome!
-I'm Terry, a budding game programmer specializing in Godot.
+I'm Terry, a game programmer currently obsessed with building Godot projects.
 Here's a little bit about me:

 - 🔭 I’m currently working on creating goofy 2D games and goofier tools using the power of the Godot engine.
 - 🌱 I’m currently learning all I can about XR and networking in Godot to build social apps to connect with your online friends.